jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 vulnerabilities within organizations and across industries.
 To be effective, researchers need to stay up to date on the latest attack vectors, trends, and new enabling technologies.
-Many security researchers publish their findingswhich include vulnerability exploits and vehicle toolkitsin public code repositories hosting services like GitHub.
+Many security researchers publish their findings—which include vulnerability exploits and vehicle toolkits—in public code repositories hosting services like GitHub.
 The knowledge that security researchers share is usually public, making it accessible to anyone, including malicious threat actors.
 In January 2023, a security researcher hacked the head unit of a South Korean OEM vehicle model.
-The researcher was able to root the unit, enabling him to add and delete features, by reverse\-engineering the head unit's firmwarewhich is also used across a wide range of other vehicle models, putting many more head units at risk.221
+The researcher was able to root the unit, enabling him to add and delete features, by reverse\-engineering the head unit's firmware—which is also used across a wide range of other vehicle models, putting many more head units at risk.221
-In October 2023, a security researcher exposed risks caused by misconfigured third\-party self\-hosted data loggers used by US EV OEM consumers.222Using open\-source intelligence techniques (OSINT), the researcher was able to find data loggers configured without authentication, and access their dashboardsallowing them to track live location, check if driver is present in car or not, take the car offline (e.g sleep mode), check if the trunk of the car is open or not, and more.
+In October 2023, a security researcher exposed risks caused by misconfigured third\-party self\-hosted data loggers used by US EV OEM consumers.222 Using open\-source intelligence techniques (OSINT), the researcher was able to find data loggers configured without authentication, and access their dashboards—allowing them to track live location, check if driver is present in car or not, take the car offline (e.g., sleep mode), check if the trunk of the car is open or not, and more.
 The researcher highlighted the potential risks, including the possibility of physical harm, outlined steps owners can take to protect themselves, and shared the OEM's response to his disclosure and suggestions.
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 103
 Fraud operators
 Fraud operators typically use the deep web to buy and sell diagnostic tools, software, chip tuning services, and mileage fix services.
 One of the most popular fraud services on the deep web is mileage fix, formally known as odometer fraud, which involves disconnecting, resetting, or altering a vehicle's odometer to change the number of miles shown.
-Every year, over 450,000 vehicles are sold with false odometer readings, costing American buyers over $1 billion, according to the NHTSA.223 In September 2023, Upstream discovered a threat actor selling mileage blockers and odometer programming tools (e.g used for mileage correction) for specific vehicles made by Western European OEMs on a deep web automotive marketplace.
+Every year, over 450,000 vehicles are sold with false odometer readings, costing American buyers over $1 billion, according to the NHTSA.223 In September 2023, Upstream discovered a threat actor selling mileage blockers and odometer programming tools (e.g., used for mileage correction) for specific vehicles made by Western European OEMs on a deep web automotive marketplace.
 The fraud
-operators
+operators’
 website
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 104
 Black hat hackers
 Black hat hackers, operating in different deep and dark web forums and